ibm-cloud-docs/billing-usage/service-level-commit.md

 # Service-level commitments
 {: #service-comit}

 With service-level commitments, you commit to spend a certain amount on a specific service or group of services and receive discounts based on your commitment.
-If you expect to generate a large amount of usage for a service, including on-premises services like PowerVS or Z, you might want to consider purchasing services this way.
+If you expect to generate a large amount of usage for a service, {{site.data.keyword.powerSysFull}} or {{site.data.keyword.IBMz}}, you might want to consider purchasing services this way.

 All of your service usage is discounted with a service-level commitment, even if you exceed your commitment amount.
 {: note}